agentscope-ai/agentscope-runtime/cookbook/en/a2a_registry.md

 ## Nacos Registry Usage Guide

 Before using Nacos Registry, you need to install and start the Nacos server.
-The following are the quick start steps:
+Here are the quick start steps:

 ### 1. Download Installation Package